 Here’s a selection of children’s character Christmas LP covers from the 1980’s, featuring Barbie, Pac-Man, Strawberry Shortcake and more!

+“I’m not a bad girl!
+You’re a bad mommy!”
 These adverts for Fletcher’s Castoria date from 1939-1941 and feature a lot of finger pointing, angry parents, threats of spanking, and constipated children.
-There’s also lot of talk about how sensitive a child’s constitution is, but a good whack with a slipper was obviously fine!

 “Kids!
 This Halloween you can be the creatures you really are!”
 PAAS Halloween make-up kits were produced from 1984, and there were six different sets made at first.